dSuite/angular-styleguide/README.md

 ### Factory and Service Names
 ###### [Style [Y125](#style-y125)]

   - Use consistent names for all factories and services named after their feature.
 Use camel-casing for services and factories.
 Avoid prefixing factories and services with `$`.
+Always prefix service and factories with module prefix.
 Always suffix service and factories with `Service`.

     *Why?*: Provides a consistent way to quickly identify and reference factories.

     *Why?*: Avoids name collisions with built-in factories and services that use the `$` prefix.

-    *Why?*: Service names such as `avengers` are nouns and require a suffix and should be named `avengersService`.
+    *Why?*: Service names such as `avengers` are nouns and require a suffix and should be named `avAvengersService`.

     ```javascript
     /**
      * recommended
      */

-    // logger.service.js
+    // avengers.logger.service.js
     angular
         .module
-        .factory('loggerService', loggerService);

-    function logger() { }
+        .factory('avLoggerService', function(){
+            /* */
+        });

     ```

     ```javascript